Lightroom color adjustment

 Once you have the images placed as you would like them to then all you need to do is export the image.
 To do this just click on the “Print To File” button in the bottom right.

 It is that simple.
 The image will be exported to whatever location that you select after clicking “Print to File”.
 Once you are done with the blog images you want to post simply navigate to that location and upload them to your blog or social media.

-It takes a very little time to set up these templates however you want them but once you saved your templates, you never have to make them again.
-The process is so much faster than exporting the images and then importing them into some third party application.
-Save your time and do it in lightroom.
+It takes very little time to set up these templates however you want them but once you saved your templates, you never have to make them again.
+The process is so much faster than exporting the images and then importing them into some third-party application.
+Save your time and do it in the lightroom.

-An added benefit is that since you are exporting these layouts directly from lightroom they will be in higher quality than the ones from a third party app which has to re-compress your already exported Jpg.
+An added benefit is that since you are exporting these layouts directly from lightroom they will be of higher quality than the ones from a third-party app which has to re-compress your already exported Jpg.
 The images from lightroom are only being compressed once and so they will likely look better when they are uploaded online.